Note: Applications are accepted at any time.

 Applications are accepted for Fall and Winter, with admission granted to qualified applicants based on date of application.
 If you wish to make an appointment, especially those wanting only part-time studies, call 604-795-2813.

 Upon admission to the program applicants will be provided with registration information.
 A deposit is required prior to registration (see the Fees and Other Costs section).
 This money will be applied toward tuition fees.
-Final payment of all course fees is due the end of the second week of classes.
+Final payment of all course fees is due by the end of the second week of classes.

 If you wish to begin taking courses at UFV while waiting for a space to become available in this program, you may submit a separate application to take courses as a student in Qualifying Studies.

 In cases where interim transcripts are submitted, an admission decision may be made conditional upon completion of academic requirements.
-For Fall entry, proof of completion of entrance requirements is due the end of the first week in August.
+For Fall entry, proof of completion of entrance requirements is due by the end of the first week in August.

 Applicants who meet the entrance requirements will be admitted in order of their application date.
 This date is set when an application, all required documentation, and the application fee have been submitted.